mono-of-pg/ModelProvisioner/README.md

 ## Prerequisites

 - A Kubernetes cluster.
-- LiteLLM deployed n DB mode with an accessible API (e.g., `http://litellm.api.svc:4000`).
+- LiteLLM deployed in DB mode and STORE_MODEL_IN_DB set to true.
 - Locally hosted backend services (e.g., Ollama) with OpenAI-compatible `/models` endpoints.
-- Docker registry access to push the built image.
+- Docker registry access to push the built image (or use the prebuilt image from ghcr).

 ## Files